-For now, let's focus on one factor that is less subjective and relative: our health.
+For now, let's focus on one less subjective and relative factor: our health.

-When we are physically well and with full energy is just easier to be happy, right?
+When we are physically well and with total energy is just easier to be happy, right?

 The relationship between our physical needs and happiness

-Most of the times our physical state and happiness are related and interconnected.
-The body has physical dimension with needs that have to be covered.
+Most of the time, our physical state and happiness are related and interconnected.
+The body has a physical dimension with needs that have to be covered.

 And there is a direct connection between physical and emotional well-being.

-The brain and nervous system control hormones, that trigger feelings, that contribute to create our reality.
+The brain and nervous system control hormones that trigger feelings that contribute to creating our reality.